 period of inactivity.
 If the switch to idle occurs in

 the middle of a sampling episode, it's possible that sample timing will be

 disrupted.
 To avoid this possibility, eject such disks before sampling

-screen-savers and the 'Sleep' function when LabHelper is gathering data.
+other programs, including screen-savers, when LabHelper X is gathering data.